So You Want to Get Rid of Acne?

 A Guide to Battling Breakouts

 As the most common skin disease in the United States—an estimated 40-50 million Americans may experience it at any one time—acne (or Acne Vulgaris) affects men and women of all races…and ages!
 So it’s no wonder there are so many products out there promising to help you get rid of acne.
 But just how true can these miracle claims be?
-In your search to learn how to get rid of acne, it’s important to start at the source!
-Below we share some common causes of acne, some major misconceptions, and just how you can go about diminishing the appearance of those breakouts once and for all!
+In your search to learn how to get rid of acne, it’s important to start at the source.
+Below we share common causes of acne, some major misconceptions, and just how you can go about diminishing the appearance of those breakouts once and for all!

 What Is Acne?

 Before learning how you can help manage something, it’s imperative to know what it is—and what can cause it to occur—in the first place.
 Acne is a disease that compromises the skin’s oil-producing glands.
 Naturally, these glands produce sebum which helps keep our skin hydrated and also helps to transport dead skin cells to the surface where they are then shed.
 However, when someone experiences acne breakouts, these glands overproduce oil, which collects dead skin cells and other impurities and causes our pores to become clogged.
 When this clog is compromised with bacteria, acne can occur.
 The most common areas to experience acne include the face, neck, back, chest, and shoulders, but it can appear on the buttocks, scalp, and other areas of the body as well.

 Types of Blemishes

 The next step is to understand the different types of blemishes so you can help address them.
 There are six major types of blemishes that result from acne.
 They include: